- Saints News

 In the most evenly fought competition for many years the side eventually finished the minor round in second position after being defeated by Henley in the last minor round game.
 Finals are a different challenge however and after defeating Tea Tree Gully in difficult conditions at Goodwood Oval a young Saints side outlasted premiership favorites Henley in the 2nd Semi Final.
 The grand final against Henley at Thebarton was a tight struggle but the determined Saints extended their winning sequence to an unprecedented 5 consecutive Division 1 premierships by running out 19 point winners.

 The Saints remained competitive in 2010 however a disappointing second half of the season saw the Saints limp into the finals in 3rd position.
-Despite defeating Salisbury North in the qualifying final the side lost consecutive finals to eventually finish the 3rd position.
+Despite defeating Salisbury North in the qualifying final the side lost consecutive finals to eventually finish in 3rd position.

 Club champion David Bartel stepped down from the club captaincy at the end on 2010 and was replaced by Matthew Illman for the 2011 season.
 At the halfway point of the season the Saints were on top of the ladder but a slide in form saw the Saints finish the minor round in 3rd position.
 Despite a rally from the Saints to reach the second semi final back to back finals losses saw the Saints loose the preliminary final and finish the season in 3rd position for the second consecutive year.